Sacroiliac (SI) Joint Fusion

 Surgery is a last-resort treatment for sacroiliac pain and dysfunction.
 However, when conservative treatments fail to bring SI joint pain relief and quality of life is impacted to a significant degree, our NJ neurosurgeons may recommend minimally invasive SI joint fusion surgery.
 During the fusion procedure, surgeons use screws, rods or bone graft to fuse the ilium and sacrum and eliminate joint motion.

-Princeton Brain & Spine uses a minimally invasive surgical method for sacroiliac joint fusion.
+Princeton Brain, Spine & Sports Medicine uses a minimally invasive surgical method for sacroiliac joint fusion.
 Traditional (open surgical) SI fusion takes far longer to heal and leads to higher complication rates.
 During the minimally invasive procedure, your physician will make a small incision in the side of the buttock and move the gluteal muscles to reveal the ilium.
 Using precision surgical tools and fluoroscopy imaging to guide the procedure, surgeons insert the instruments or the bone graft that will heal to fuse the pelvis and lower spine.
 The incision is closed and sutured, and recovery times are notably less than open surgery requires.

 Trust Our PA & NJ Sacroiliac Fusion Specialists

-Caring for you as we would a member of our own family, PBS delivers compassionate, skilled care for all types of back pain and spine degeneration.
+Caring for you as we would a member of our own family, PBSSM delivers compassionate, skilled care for all types of back pain and spine degeneration.
 Contact us today to schedule a first or second opinion for back and hip pain treatment.